It is always the fantasy of most ladies to bear their very own offspring.

 Some potential questions your doctor or other health care provider might ask include:

-- How long have you been trying to become pregnant?
+- To what extent have you been attempting to get pregnant?

-- Have you ever been pregnant?
-If so, what was the outcome of that pregnancy?
+- Have you at any point been pregnant?
+Assuming this is the case, what was the result of that pregnancy?

 - Have you been treated for any gynecological conditions?

-- On average, how many days pass between the beginning of one menstrual cycle and the beginning of your next menstrual cycle?
+- All things considered, how long go between the start of one menstrual cycle and the start of your next menstrual cycle?